jssteinberg/some-makeup/src/routes/style/index.md

 CSS to prevent text and content from overflowing.

-*This file is pretty much mandatory for avoiding many layout gotchas, especially for narrow viewports.
-The other files are optional.*
+*This file is pretty much mandatory for avoiding many layout gotchas, especially for narrow viewports.*

 ---